rahulunair/dl_service/README.md

-## serverless app for image classification using OpenFaas and Pytorch
+## Serverless app for image classification using OpenFaas and PyTorch

 - Base Pytorch framework docker image
 - An Efficientnet based classification model for image recognition